muratk3n/thirdwave/en/tweets/2020/week2.md

 Who shares code in HTML with weird breaks in formatting..?

-It feels like I am on an archeological dig on a long-dead civilization
+It feels like I am on an archeological dig for a long-dead civilization

 *2020-1-11 19:8:5*